Frequently Asked Questions

 - However, I'm considered an "out-of-network" provider which some insurance plans may reimburse for.

 - You must first pay the entire session fee at the time of service.
 Then I will give you a "superbill" (a document that insurance companies require) that you directly submit to your insurance company.
 They then may reimburse you a portion of that cost.

 Which parts of your healthcare can my insurance cover?

 - Depending on your insurance plan, it may cover your office visit, labs, imaging, supplements, and/or pharmaceuticals.

-- I can only provide superbills regarding your office visit (because I don't directly charge for other services like your labs or treatments).
-You must request superbills from those separate companies to cover those services.
+- However, I can only provide superbills for your office visits with me because I don't directly charge for other services like your labs or supplements.

 - Every insurance plan is different so I can’t answer specific questions about your coverage or guarantee reimbursement.
 Please contact your health insurance prior to our visit to determine what exactly is covered with your plan.